Image

 Tips for success

-There are no particular majors that we recommended to minors.
-College and departmental advisors are happy to help you learn about options.
-Although any major can be combined with a minor in gender and women's studies, some of the more popular ones are communication, English, psychology and sociology.
-A gender and women's studies minor is an asset to business majors, those working toward science and health-related professions, pre-law students and future counselors, educators and social workers.
-Our minor is a great complement to liberal arts degrees in the humanities and fine art degrees and to other interdisciplinary programs, such as global studies and environmental studies.
+All gender and women's studies majors have either a minor or a second major (or sometimes both).
+College and departmental advisors are happy help you learn about your options.
+Although many programs are compatible with a major in gender and women's studies, some of the more popular ones are communication, English, psychology and sociology.
+A gender and women's studies major is an asset to business students, those working toward science and health-related professions, pre-law students and future counselors, educators and social workers.
+Our major is a great complement to liberal arts degrees in the humanities and fine art degrees and to other interdisciplinary programs, such as global studies and environmental studies.
+The gender and women's studies major is also excellent preparation for graduate study in any field.

 • Seek advising.